Good with money

 If you allocate 100% of your income to various categories so that you have a balance of zero at the end of each month, you’ll be doing what’s known as zero-based budgeting.
 “You give every pound a purpose,” says Catherine.
 You might want to use one category for savings and another as a buffer to cover unexpected expenses.

 Ultimately, there’s no one-size-fits-all approach when it comes to budgeting.
-It all depends on your income, fixed costs and financial goals.
+It all depends on your income, fixed costs, financial goals – and what feels realistic for you.

-To get started with budgeting, you may want to try our Budget Planner tool.
-It crunches the numbers for you so that you can set realistic targets within your budget – no matter which method you choose.
+To get started, you may want to try our Budget Planner tool.
+It crunches the numbers for you so you can set realistic targets – no matter which budgeting method you choose.